ChainSafe/ChainBridge/cfgBuilder/README.md

 }
 ```

-Running `go run main.go <json-path>` will produce config files for ChainBridge.
+Running `go run main.go <json-path> <output-path>` will produce config files for ChainBridge, and (optional) place them in the specified path.
 For each relayer in `relayers` a corresponding config will be generated.